TaarLab/delta_robot_manager/README.md

 Delta.force_gripper(force):
 ```
 >[!NOTE]
-> int from 1 to 5000 uncomment it from delta_manager.py and ask Navid Asadi if you want to use.
+> int from 1 to 5000 uncomment it from delta_manager.py and ask Navid Asadi if you want to use it.

 ### Gripper wait:
 ```